-Common struggles faced by international creditors in Luxembourg bankruptcy proceedings by Anne-Marie Nicolas and Olivier Marquais, Loyens & Loeff Luxembourg S.à r.l.
+by Anne-Marie Nicolas and Olivier Marquais, Loyens & Loeff Luxembourg

 A large number of international corporate groups conducting their activities all over the world have holding or finance companies in Luxembourg.
-Naturally, further to the 2007-2008 global financial crisis, business law firms witnessed a surge of international debt restructuring and insolvency proceedings involving large groups of companies and in particular their Luxembourg entities.
-By reason of the current COVID-19 pandemic, history is repeating itself and a number of international creditors need to handle situations involving financially distressed debtors, where Luxembourg is one of the key jurisdictions to look into.
-The present note addresses selected aspects around Luxembourg bankruptcy law which international creditors may encounter and should watch for when seeking to have their debtors declared bankrupt in Luxembourg or, on the contrary, trying to assess the bankruptcy risk when negotiating a distressed investment or a debt restructuring with a group or structure having its key entities located in Luxembourg.
+Naturally, further to the 2007-11 global financial crisis, business law firms witnessed a surge of international debt restructuring and insolvency proceedings involving large groups of companies.
+By reason of the current Covid-19 pandemic, history has repeated itself and a number of international creditors need to handle situations involving financially distressed debtors.
+The present note addresses selected aspects of Luxembourg bankruptcy law which international creditors may encounter - and should watch for - when seeking to have their debtors declared bankrupt in Luxembourg or, on the contrary, when trying to assess the bankruptcy risk as they negotiate a distressed investment or a debt restructuring with a group comprised of key entities located in Luxembourg.